 The image she sent me is of a low resolution and I hope she sends me a larger one soon so that we can all better appreciate the detailed pick-up in this beautiful piece of work.

 Weavers who hung out with me on my recent US visit have been busy weaving in their summer months.

 They are happy to be able to enjoy the portability of the backstrap loom which enables them to easily weave outdoors or even in the front seat of the car!

-I don’t know where Elizabeth from the Lake Tahoe group was going but she took her loom on the road anchoring the warp in the glove compartment of the car…
+I don’t know where Elizabeth was going but she took her loom on the road anchoring the warp in the glove compartment of the car…

 Julia found a good use for a pebble weave band that she had created over a year ago.
 She made a bag for her sister’s flute.
 As is always the way with Julia’s work, it has been woven and put together beautifully.

 Janet, who wove with me last year, has become an active member of the Ravelry group and has been sharing her latest experiments with supplementary-weft patterning.
 Sheila is a new member of the group and bought a Gilmore Wave loom for her studies of Andean Pebble Weave.
 She is working on adding extra string heddles to this two-shaft loom so that she can weave the structure as a semi loom-controlled one as I was taught to in Peru.
 It is much easier to operate the two sets of string heddles using a backstrap loom which enables you to freely and easily adjust tension on the warp with spontaneous body movements.
 Sheila is working with a ”fixed tension” loom which means that she needs to apply other strategies to achieve consistently clean sheds with her string heddles.
 It looks like she is succeeding!

 Above, you can see the two sets of string heddles which Sheila is using along with the loom’s own two shafts.
 She has unrolled her weaving for the picture.
 When she is weaving, the two sets of string heddles are positioned further away from the shafts than they are in this picture.